paigehauntology/jekyll-TeXt-theme/index.md

 >
 > --- Liz Jackson

+This website is meant to be acessible and readable for **everyone.** As I learn more about web accessibility, I will keep updating this site with more of my designs and glimpses of my creative mind.
-You can read more about me on my "About" page or contact me below!
+#### You can read more about me on my "About" page or contact me below!
 - [Linkedin](https://www.linkedin.com/in/paige-hanoka-84186a141/)
 - [Github](https://github.com/paigehauntology)